LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 Cumulative Goal Proportion

 The cumulative goal plots reinforced the findings above: the combined distance and angle model captured goals more efficiently than the other models.
 The combined model reaches a higher cumulative goal fraction compared to any other given shot percentile.
 Contrastingly, the angle-only and random models seriously lagged behind.
 The graph which used only the distance or angle feature showed weaker goal concentration among higher-probability shots.

+Calibration Curve

+The calibration curve illustrates how well the predicted goal probabilities align with actual outcomes across all four models.
+As shown, the distance + angle model (blue) lies closest to the diagonal, indicating the most reliable calibration and the lowest Brier score (≈ 0.081).
+Both distance-only (green) and angle-only (red) models show reasonable calibration but tend to slightly under-predict goal likelihoods at higher probability bins.
+The random baseline (orange) remains nearly flat, confirming it provides no informative signal.
+Overall, these results demonstrate that incorporating both distance and angle features produces a better-calibrated logistic regression model, where predicted probabilities meaningfully reflect real scoring frequencies.

 Interpretation